videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/guide/interactive-live-streaming/interaction-in-livestream/notify-attendees.md

 });
 ```

-2. Now let us show an alert to all the viewers displaying the message posted by the speaker.
+2. Next, alert all the speakers, displaying the message posted by the speaker.

 ```js
 let meeting;